BryanG13/bryang13.github.io/_talks/ORBEL35.md

 location: "Virtual"
 ---

-Talk on modeling and optimizing a demand-responsive feeder service with a mix of mandatory and optional bus stops.
+I gave a virtual presentation during the COVID 19 pandemic for [ORBEL 35](https://www.orbel.be/coronasessions/progdetail.php#1901).
+The talk was about the modeling and optimizing a demand-responsive feeder service with a mix of mandatory and optional bus stops.